System X-Ray Overlay (Developer Tools on Fire TV)

 Enable System X-Ray

-(To close the dialog box, click your back button.)
+(To close the dialog box, click the back button on your remote control.)

 What Appears When You Enable System X-Ray